Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 for other streaming protocols such as HLS [[!RFC8216]].
 In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this kind of information.
-Subschemes can be signalled in the schemIdURI as schemeIdURI@value.
+Subschemes can be signalled in the schemeIdURI as schemeIdURI@value.

 An informative scheme of defined roles in MPEG DASH and respective corresponding roles in HLS [[!RFC8216]] can be found below,